-Preparation and ex-vivo sexing Fish were killed by cervical dislocation and examined for macroscopically visible skin parasites and malformations.
-After weighing (body, gonads for gonado-somatic index calculation, GSI) and measuring the length of the fish, the gonads of roach > 4 cm were taken together with the lateral peritoneum, where the gonads are attached.
-Small pieces of the string-like gonadal tissue were examined histologically using 100-200 fold light microscope magnification.
+parasites and malformations.
+After weighing (body, gonads for gonado-somatic index (GSI) calculation) and measuring the length of the fish, the gonads of roach >4 cm were taken together with the lateral peritoneum, where the gonads are attached.
+Small pieces of the string-like gonadal tissue were examined histologically using 100-200-fold light microscope magnification.
 The criteria for female sexing were ovarian tissue consisting mainly of clearly visible oocytes and small cells arranged in groups and the absence of oocytes (males).
 In addition to gender, the state of gametogenesis was recorded from native tissue.
 The remaining gonadal tissue of each individual of both species was fixed in Bouin-Holland solution for later histological examination.
-Apart from microscopic examination of the native tissue, histological gonadal preparations (8-15 individuals/species/sampling sites/spot check) were examined.
-A careful histological vitellogenesis (in an accompanying study) (Allner et al. 2005).
+Apart from microscopic examination of the native tissue, histological gonadal preparations (8-15 individuals/species/sampling sites/pot check) were examined.
+A careful histological examination of the gonads for testes ova was carried out with gonads of individuals (males or juveniles) showing paradoxical vitellogenesis (in an accompanying study) (Allner 2005).

 The gender of perch is recognizable by gonadal anatomy (paired testes, unpaired ovary).
 As gonads of individuals from both species smaller than 4 cm are difficult to locate in the body cavity, these specimens were fixed in toto for histological sex determination.
-In toto more than 600 fixed gonad and liver preparations were examined to record gonadogenesis in relation to the sampling site, the season and the age of the individual.
-The average number of slides taken from each preparation was 8.
+In toto, more than 600 fixed gonad and liver preparations were examined to record gonadogenesis in relation to the sampling site, the season, and the age of the individual.
+The average number of slides taken from each preparation was eight.
 The string-like gonads of juveniles and adults caught in summer become twisted during the preparation treatment.
 Cross-sections from anterior to posterior gonadal lobes were therefore considered.
-From ripening gonads, 5 aliquots were taken along the cranio-caudal axis.

-The parasitological examination of fish < 4 cm was restricted to a microscopic check of the gill epithelia.
-In fish > 4 cm, the gills were examined microscopically for parasites, and the body cavity was examined macroscopically for encysted parasites, Ligula intestinalis (L.) (Eucestoda, Pseudophyllidea) and malformation.
+From ripening gonads, five aliquots were taken along the cranio-caudal axis.
+The parasitological examination of fish <4 cm was restricted to a microscopic check of the gill epithelia.
+In fish >4 cm, the gills were examined microscopically for parasites, and the body cavity was examined macroscopically for encysted parasites, Ligula intestinalis (L.) (Eucestoda, Pseudophyllidea), and malformation.

 Age was determined by analyzing 20-30 scales taken from the dorsal trunk region.
 To check the number of annual growth rings microscopically, cleaned scales were fixed between two microscope slides.
 Age-growth classes were determined by the Peterson method (Bagenal and Tesch 1978), based on the age determination of 35-40 individuals of each sampling site.
-Data on demography are given at Allner et al. (2005).
+Data on demography are given by Allner (2005).

-Histological preparation Fixed torsos of small individuals and tissue were treated by standard histological techniques using paraffin (Histosec, Merck, Germany) as embedding medium and hematoxylin/eosin staining of 6 μm cross-sections (Romeis 1989).
+Histological preparation Fixed torsos of small individuals and tissue were treated by standard histological techniques using paraffin (Histosec, Merck, Germany) as embedding medium and hematoxylin/eosin staining of 6-μm crosssections (Romeis 1989).

-Vg immunostaining was carried out using polyclonal anti carp vg antibody for roach tissues, anti perch vg antibody for perch tissues (Hennies et al. 2003), peroxidase anti peroxidase (PAP) technique and diaminobencidine labeling.
+Vg immunostaining was carried out using polyclonal anti carp vg antibody for roach tissues, anti-perch vg antibody for perch tissues (Hennies et al. 2003), peroxidase anti peroxidase technique, and diaminobencidine labeling.

-Cell isolates Suspensions of isolated cells to visualize mobility were gained from 2 males and 2 female fish caught in June.
-Minced gonadal tissue was treated with 2 ml PBS/EDTA buffer containing 40 μ L of 2.5% trypsin (Roth, Germany) for 10 minutes and washed with phosphorus buffer to remove the lytic enzyme.
-The cells were examined histologically after a 2 h recovering period in a Leibowitz cell culture medium covered slide.
+Cell isolates Suspensions of isolated cells to visualize mobility were gained from two male and two female fish caught in June.
+Minced gonadal tissue was treated with 2 ml phosphate-buffered saline/ethylenediaminetetraacetic acid buffer containing 40 μ L of 2.5% trypsin (Roth, Germany) for 10 min and washed with phosphorus buffer to remove the lytic enzyme.
+The cells were examined histologically after a 2-h recovery period in a Leibowitz cell culture medium covered slide.